sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter3.md

 --- type:BulletExercise lang:sql xp:100 key:9f4b026fe7
 ## It's AS simple AS aliasing

 You may have noticed in the first exercise of this chapter that the column name of your result was just the name of the function you used.
-For example:
+For example,

 ```
 SELECT MAX(budget)